vfiftyfive/StatefulSets-devops-playground/main.md

 NAME                        READY   STATUS      RESTARTS   AGE add-data-to-mongodb-trw8w   0/1     Completed   0          49s
 ```
-The job status will initially be displayed as "Running" and will change to "Completed" once the data has been ingested.
+The job status will initially be displayed as `Running` and will change to `Completed` once the data has been ingested.

 6. `Task 18`: Check the data is present in the database
 ```
 kubectl run -it --rm --image vfiftyfive/utilities:first mongo-client -- mongosh "mongodb://mongodb-0.mongodb.default.svc.cluster.local"